Deep Learning for Joint Channel Estimation and Feedback in Massive MIMO Systems: Introduction

-DL-based schemes have already been utilized to overcome the drawbacks and improve the performance of various traditional algorithms \cite{8233654, 8663966} such as signal detection \cite{ye2018power}, channel equalization \cite{8637720}, channel estimation \cite{8353153,8640815} and end-to-end transceiver design \cite{aoudia2018endtoend, 8985539}.
-With regard to CSI feedback, inspired by the great breakthrough made by convolutional neural network (CNN) in CS image reconstruction \cite{7780424} and structural signal reconstruction \cite{8262812}, a DL based massive MIMO CSI compression and reconstruction scheme, called CsiNet, has been proposed in \cite{8322184}, which adopts an unsupervised autoencoder architecture \cite{hinton2006reducing} to mimic the CS process and outperforms CS based algorithms by a large margin.
+DL-based schemes have already been utilized to overcome the drawbacks and improve the performance of various traditional algorithms \cite{8233654, 8663966,liu2021toward} such as signal detection \cite{ye2018power}, channel estimation \cite{8353153,9410430}, channel prediction \cite{9277535}, and end-to-end transceiver design \cite{8985539}.
+With regard to CSI feedback, inspired by the great breakthrough made by Convolutional Neural Network (CNN) in CS image reconstruction \cite{7780424}, researchers in \cite{8322184} have proposed a DL based massive MIMO CSI compression and reconstruction scheme, called CsiNet, which adopts an unsupervised autoencoder architecture to mimic the CS process and outperforms CS based algorithms by a large margin \cite{mashhadi2020deep}.
 Then, the novel scheme \cite{8482358}, called CsiNet-LSTM, extracts both spatial and temporal correlation features to improve the reconstruction performance.
-The scheme in \cite{li2019spatio-temporal} utilizes a deep recurrent neural network (RNN) to exploit temporal correlation, with depthwise separable convolution adopted to compress the model.
+The scheme in \cite{li2019spatio-temporal} utilizes a deep recurrent neural network to exploit temporal correlation, with depthwise separable convolution adopted to compress the model.
 The denoise network in \cite{9076084} deals with interference and nonlinear effect in the channel feedback process to improve performance.
-In addition, in \cite{8969557}, quantization module is enrolled and an offset network based on residual learning is deployed at the receiver to counteract the quantization errors.
-Through modifying the structure and reusing fully-connected (FC) layers, the multiple-rate compression network in \cite{8972904} adapts to different environments without increasing parameters.
+In addition, in \cite{8972904}, quantization module is enrolled and an offset network based on residual learning is deployed at the receiver to counteract the quantization errors.
+Through modifying the structure and reusing Fully-Connected (FC) layers, the multiple-rate compression network in \cite{8972904} adapts to different environments without increasing parameters.
 Besides, the adaptive network in \cite{lu2019multi-resolution} extracts channel features on multiple resolutions to make the network robust to various environments.
-In order to reduce the number of the network parameters in DL based CSI feedback scheme, network pruning and quantization techniques have been investigated in \cite{Guo2019CompressionAA}.
-The DL based channel feedback technology has also been tested in real wireless channels in \cite{9200894}.
+A forged complex-valued input layer is proposed to process complex channel signals in \cite{9497358}.
+Network pruning and quantization techniques have been investigated in \cite{Guo2019CompressionAA,9373670} to reduce the number of the network parameters in DL based CSI feedback scheme.
+The DL-based joint design of feedback and beamforming/precoding is proposed in \cite{9279228}.